AirGraph/yandex-recognizer/README.md

 onError: function(errMsg),
 apikey: 'YOUR-OWN-YANDEX-API-KEY'
 ```
-All other properties will be set by default.
-See source code for all available config properties.
+All other properties will be set by default (see source code for all available config properties).

 Connect service to your app:
 ```
 service.connect();
 ```
 onConnect(sessionId, code) method will launched in case of successfull connect.
-Here your send sound data for recognition:
+Here you send sound data for recognition:
 ```
 service.send(db, fileSize, sbLength);